Databricks Asset Bundles resources

 Type: Sequence

-List of aliases associated with the registered model
+A list of aliases associated with the registered model.

 Key Type Description